 FACTBOX-Festive cheer falls flat for some British retailers

-Britain's retailers reported mixed results for the critical Christmas period, with major supermarkets suffering their slowest festive season in years while at least one clothes chain notched up better-than-expected sales.
-Data this week showed that the decisive Conservative Party win in last month's general election had not unleashed pent-up demand from shoppers during the holiday season as many retailers had hoped following a year of political instability and uncertainty over Brexit.
+Britain's retailers reported mixed results for the critical Christmas period, with major supermarkets suffering their slowest festive season in years and retailers varied in their performance.

+Data on Thursday showed British shoppers cut back on spending in late 2019, rounding off the worst year since at least the mid-1990s for retail sales as measured by an industry group amid uncertainty about Brexit and last month's election.
 That followed relatively subdued updates from the high street following "Black Friday" sales at the end of November.

-Tesco and Marks & Spencer are scheduled to post their trading statements on Thursday followed by JD Sports on Friday.
+JD Sports is scheduled to post its trading statement on Friday followed by Primark-owner Associated British Foods next week.
+Following are some of the highlights by sector:

 Britain's No. 2 supermarket group reported a slight drop in underlying sales on Jan.
 8 as weak demand for general merchandise overshadowed solid sales of food.
 Like-for-like sales, excluding fuel, fell 0.7% in the 15 weeks to Jan.
 4.